Graphics found in Modeling Erection Views (topics)

 Licensing:

 • Cranes and their placements may be present in your model.
 Model > Crane options require a license.
-Without that license, cranes are not functional in the SDS2 Detailing program.
+Without that license, cranes are not functional in SDS2.

 Each crawler crane in this example has at least one placement.
 The crane on the left has a second placement.
 You could move that crane to its second placement if you chose to -- see " Change placement ."
 Doing so would not affect Lift Information -- it would affect appearances only.